sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_5_ConceptsFilesAndFileBrowsers/Q_5_ConceptsFilesAndFileBrowsers_Quiz.md

 **Description**

-a) Everything we see in a computer are different types of files.
-Every software piece, every data, web pages we are accessing, Python programs like text files, all are files.

-b) Everything we see in a computer are different types of files.
-Every software piece, every data, web pages we are accessing, Python programs like text files, all are files.

-c) Everything we see in a computer are different types of files.
-Every software piece, every data, web pages we are accessing, Python programs like text files, all are files.

-d) Everything we see in a computer are different types of files.
+ Everything we see in a computer are different types of files.
 Every software piece, every data, web pages we are accessing, Python programs like text files, all are files.

 ---
 ---